michaelyinopen/control-flow-practise/README.md

 ### How to Add Database Migrate
 1. In Visual Studio PAckage MAnager Console, set Api as startup project
 2. Set the Data project as Default project
-3. Add-Migration \<name>
+3. `Add-Migration <name> -Context ComprehensiveDataDbContext`
 4. how to apply migration??

 # todo

 add index to databases
-naming warranty request/ esternal party request
+naming warranty request/ external party request